rahitya0205/License-Plate-Detector/README.md

 # 🚗 Vehicle License Plate Detector (ALPR)

 An automated License Plate Recognition system built with **Python**, **YOLOv11**, and **EasyOCR**.
 This project localizes vehicle license plates in images and extracts the alphanumeric text into a structured format.
+Developed as part of my final year BCA portfolio at the **University of Mysore**.

 ## 🌟 Key Features
 * **Object Detection:** Leverages YOLOv11 for high-precision vehicle and plate localization.